douglasdavis/xTRTFrame/docs/tutorial/Intro.md

 The `cmake` command generates the files required for the build, and then we compile with `make`.
 CMake also generates a setup script that we source (this sets up the necessary environment variables to use our now compiled library and executable).
-You shoud now have a new executable at your disposal.
+You should now have a new executable at your disposal.
 Mine is called `runAnaProjectLooperAlg`.
 If you run it, you'll get a message telling you that you're missing some command line arguments, specifically a